Kane (video game)

 Kane is a multi-section action game published by Mastertronic for the Commodore 64 in 1986.
-It was ported to the Acorn Electron, Amstrad CPC, BBC Micro, ZX Spectrum, and the Commodore 16 and Plus/4.
+It was ported to the Acorn Electron, Amstrad CPC, BBC Micro, ZX Spectrum, Commodore 16, and Plus/4.
 The game is set in the Wild West, and its name is a reference to the main character of the film High Noon.
 It consists of four distinct scenes, although some versions only contain two.
 A sequel was released in 1988.

 Gameplay

 The player takes the role of sheriff of the town of Kane.
 The game is split into four levels, two of which are shooting games using an on-screen target and two of which are side-scrolling action sequences on horseback.
 Only the shooting levels are present in all versions of the game.
 These may be played separately in the practice mode (with only one try given), but in order to complete and win the game, they must be played successively.
 The progress in the first scene defines the tries given in the next scenes.

 Scene 1: The player controls a target and must shoot birds with a bow and arrow in order to trade with the Indians.
 The birds appear at varying altitude from the left and fly horizontally to the right.
 At higher difficulty levels the speed also varies.
 The player starts with ten arrows.
 As the arrows take time to reach the target and the birds are moving, the player must anticipate the position the birds will be when the arrow reaches them.
 If the shot is successful, the arrow returns to the quiver, but arrows that miss are lost.
 It is possible to take down more than one bird with a single shot if the falling bird hits another as it plummets.
 The player can kill no more than forty birds or no more than forty birds can be let away (a tally of each is kept on screen).
 After the limit is reached or the quiver is empty, the player proceeds to the next scene, provided he has killed enough birds to trade for at least one 'peace token'.
 The number of birds required for a token depends on the difficulty level, beginning with three.
 The tokens earned in this scene act as the lives for the following scenes.